balena-io/docs/shared/deployingCode/rust.md

 If you want to completely replace the source code of the application with a new source tree, you may need to force the push by running `git push resin master --force`, due to how git works.

 __Note:__ On your very first push, git may ask you if you would like to add this host to your list of allowed hosts.
-Don't worry about this, just type 'yes' and carry on your merry way.
+If the ECDSA key fingerprint matches `SHA256:NfwmqnKId5cx1RWpebbEuuM87bCJbdyhzRnqFES9Nnw`, you are pushing to the right place.
+Type 'yes' to continue.

 You'll know your code has been successfully compiled and built when our friendly unicorn mascot appears in your terminal: